Politics of Azerbaijan

 Judicial branch

-Although the Azerbaijan constitution nominally guarantees judicial independence, the executive firmly controls prosecutors and judges.[20]
+Although the Azerbaijan constitution nominally guarantees judicial independence, the executive firmly controls judges and prosecutors.[20]
 Judges and prosecutors collaborate in Azerbaijan to repress political opponents.[20]

-The court system comprises three instances.
-The first instance includes 86 district/city courts, 5 serious crime courts, 6 military courts and 7 economic courts.
+The court system comprises three levels.
+The first level includes 86 district/city courts, 5 serious crime courts, 6 military courts and 7 economic courts.
 Cases are heard by a single judge or a panel of judges.
-The second instance consists of 6 courts of appeal (“higher courts”), and the third instance - the Supreme Court - is the highest judicial body for civil, criminal, economic and military matters.
+The second level consists of 6 courts of appeal (“higher courts”), and the third level - the Supreme Court - is the highest judicial body for civil, criminal, economic and military matters.
 It reviews the decisions of appeal courts and clarifies judicial practice.
 The courts in the Nakhchivan Autonomous Republic are part of the court system.
 The Nakhchivan Autonomous Republic Supreme Court serves as the appeal instance and its rulings are considered in cassation by the Supreme Court of Azerbaijan.[13]

 According to the Constitution of the Azerbaijan Republic, the Prosecutor's Office is defined as a part of the Judicial branch.
-Prosecutors Office via the procedure and in cases specified by legislation exercises control over fulfilment and application of laws; in cases envisaged by legislation it undertakes prosecution and carries out investigation; supports state incrimination in the law court; brings in action in the law court; remonstrates against decisions of law court.[14]
+Prosecutors Office exercises control over fulfilment and application of laws within the legal framework; in cases envisaged by law it undertakes prosecution and carries out investigation; supports state accusation in the court of law; proposes actions in the court of law; and appeals against decisions of the court of law.[14]

 Nakhchivan Autonomous Republic